AnastasiiaKuropatkina/task-manager/README.md

 ## Projecto description:

-We will create a simple CLI task manager.
+The simple CLI task manager.
 Users should be able to add/remove tasks, mark tasks as Done and before exiting there should be a possibility to **save tasks to Excel spreadsheet**.

 ## Steps